unified-doc/unified-doc/spec.md

 > **Note**: Using the `filename` to determine the actual `mimeType` for some `content` is not a reliable method.
 It is however a convenient method, and is therefore used by a `doc` to infer how `content` should be parsed.
 New parsers can be implemented in the future to bridge unsupported `mimeTypes`.

 ### `annotations`
-An `annotation` is an object describing how `text` content in a `doc` should be marked.
-This is achieved by specifying the `start` and `end` offset of the annotation relative to the `text` content.
+An `annotation` is an object describing how the `textContent` in a `doc` should be marked.
+This is achieved by specifying the `start` and `end` offset of the annotation relative to the `textContent`.
 The formal spec for an `annotation` is provided below.

 ```ts
 interface Annotation {